 Ready to Book Your Trip?

 That’s great news.
 If you do take the plunge, don’t forget travel insurance.
 It will offer the peace of mind of knowing that in case of an accident or illness, you’ll be covered while roaming abroad.
-Travel Nomads is one respected and trusted provider of travel insurance: you can compare and buy policies direct here.
+World Nomads is one respected and trusted provider of travel insurance: you can compare and buy policies direct here.

 *Disclaimer: This post contains select affiliate links.
 If you book products or services though by clicking on these it comes at no cost to you, but will help to fund more free, in-depth articles and travel tips here at Paris Unlocked.
 Many thanks.